 An administrative review will be completed by the OICR Scientific Secretariat in order to assess the submission for conformity with these guidelines.
 Relevant points from the administrative review will be shared with the PI.

 3.2.2.
 Review panel

-Each full application will be reviewed by three members of the review panel, which will be composed of:
+Each full application will be reviewed by members of the review panel, which will be composed of an external Chair and experts in the field.